Vasyl-Mrak/Arduino-DMX-rc-switcher/README.md

 The code sequence that is transmitted is written in the firmware.
 Manual addition of the number of channels and code sequence is planned in future versions.

-Coded for arduino for the first time, so there is an interrupt conflict, which is expressed in the display blinking when receiving the correct DMX signal.
+I coded for arduino for the first time, so there is an interrupt conflict, which is expressed in the display blinking when receiving the correct DMX signal.